idris-lang/Idris2/docs/source/tutorial/modules.rst

 Meaning for fixity declarations
 -------------------------------

-For fixity declarations:
+The modifiers differ slightly when applied to fixities.
+Un-labelled fixities are exported rather than be private.
+There is no difference between `public export` and `export`.
+In summary:

-- ``private`` means the fixity declaration is only valid within the file.
+- ``private`` means the fixity declaration is only visible within the file.

 - ``public export`` and ``export`` are the same and the fixity is exported.
+  The access modifier could also be eluded for the same effect.

 Propagating Inner Module API's
 -------------------------------